For the impatient: Download and use pluggable type-checkers now.

 then tools such as type-checkers can detect and prevent more errors.

-The Type Annotations Specification (also known as "JSR 308") is available below.
-It describes the minor, backward-compatible changes to the Java language and classfile format.
-An implementation is publicly available, along with tools that use the annotations to find and prevent bugs.
+The Java Language Specification (Java 8 or later) describes type annotations.
+An earlier version of the Type Annotations Specification (also known as "JSR 308") is available below.
+It describes the minor, backward-compatible changes to the Java language and classfile format that were adopted in Java 8.

 Most users only need to download the Checker Framework.
 Just follow the Installation instructions and tutorial.